RarelyCharlie/rarelycharlie.github.io/_draft/editor.md

  3. Go to your list of bookmarks and find the bookmark you just made.

- 4. Tap Edit at the bottom right of the list, and then tap the new bookmark.
+ 4. Tap Edit at the bottom right of the list, and then tap the new bookmark to edit it.

  5. Optionally change the title, perhaps to something like "Load 7 Cups editor"